andgineer/TRegExpr/docs/tregexpr_interface.rst

 Internally calls Exec_ / ExecNext_

-Overloaded version and ReplaceEx operate with call-back function,
+Overloaded version and ``ReplaceEx`` operate with call-back function, so you can implement really complex functionality.

-so you can implement really complex functionality.
+See also global function ReplaceRegExpr_ that you can use without explicit ``TRegExpr`` object creation.

 SubExprMatchCount
 ~~~~~~~~~~~~~~~~~